Azure/azure-powershell/src/Synapse/Synapse/help/Az.Synapse.md

 Gets the auditing settings of an Azure Synapse Analytics SQL pool.

 ### [Get-AzSynapseSqlPoolGeoBackup](Get-AzSynapseSqlPoolGeoBackup.md)
-Gets Synapse Sql Pool Geo Backup.
+Gets a geo-redundant backup of a Sql Pool.

 ### [Get-AzSynapseSqlPoolRestorePoint](Get-AzSynapseSqlPoolRestorePoint.md)
 Retrieves the distinct restore points from which a Synapse Analytics SQL pool can be restored.